 LASIK Alternatives: What is Refractive Lens Exchange?in Boston, MA

-If you want to see without contacts or glasses, you may think your only option is laser eye surgery, such as LASIK.
+If you want to see without contacts or glasses, you may think your only option is laser eye surgery, such as LASIK In Boston.
 While LASIK is an extremely safe and common procedure to correct vision problems, not everyone is a candidate.
 There are, however, alternatives to LASIK that are just as effective at correcting nearsightedness, farsightedness, astigmatism, and presbyopia.

 One popular alternative to LASIK is Refractive Lens Exchange (RLE).
 During RLE, the clear lens of your eye is replaced with an artificial lens called an IOL (intraocular lens).
 The IOL implant improves the natural focus of your eye, which results in sharper, clearer sight.